bernardwang/callisto-hw/README.md

 ## Risks
 - Mobile navigation menu could be improved and needs further testing especially with accessibility
+- Mobile spacing and readability needs to be adjusted
 - Page assets (images & web fonts) could be optimized to reduce load time